Beepered/CMPM-121-final/README.md

   - To load: First checks if a save exists and if so, gets the encoded save.
 Decode the save into 1 byte-array and split it into 2 based on the amount of bytes for the grid and bytes for the player.
 For the grid byte-array, a pointer is created and loops through the byte-array and sets the cell's water, sun, plant type, and plant growth.
 For the player byte-array, a pointer is created and loops through the byte-array and sets the player's x position, y position, and number of seeds.
 - F1[b].
 By pressing the menu button in the top left with the mouse, users are able to save, load, and delete save states.
 - F1[c].
 Game automatically saves between each turn.
 When starting the game, users are asked whether they would like to attempt to load the autosave.
 - F1[d].
 Actions currently push copies of the game's state to an undo stack, and clears the redo stack.
-Pressing "n" pops a state off the stack and applies it.
+Pressing "Undo" pops a state off the stack and applies it.
 Undoing also pushes copies of the state onto the redo stack which allow the player to redo actions.
+Pressing "redo" pops off the redo stack and also into the undostack.

 ## Reflection